kevmck451/acoustic_camera/TestScripts/camera/picam2/readme.md

 ## PiCam2 Camera Module
-- Never got this to work well so witched to buster and tried PiCam
+- Never got this to work well so switched to buster and tried PiCam
 - This is for bookworm OS

 #### Links: